an alliance of organizations and individuals

-As many have read and heard our Gaviota Coast had a “town” called Naples, named after its Italian counterpart.
-Well sort of.
-In 1888 an East Coast businessman bought 500 acres of very cheap farmland from the owner of the Dos Pueblos Ranch.
+Gaviota Coast, a unique and rare coastal bio-region along the Central Californian coastline, had a “town” called Naples, named after its Italian counterpart.
+In 1888, an East Coast businessman bought 500 acres of very cheap farmland from the owner of the Dos Pueblos Ranch.
 His plan was to divide the land into lots of several acres or less and call it a "town".
 He would then await the completion of the Southern Pacific coastal train route, sell the lots, and likely flee with the money.
 His scheme faded when the railroad was delayed and he passed away.

 Lots in the Naples Township grew in legal stature when they were recorded with the newly formed Santa Barbara County.
 The County had long maintained that none of these lots could be developed unless they were "merged" into single lots meeting the modern 100-acre minimum zoning requirement.
 The owners of Naples disagreed.
 After numerous court decisions, the California Supreme Court ruled against the County's merger ordinance, although the court did not rule on the question of whether or what type of development could occur.

 Into this uncertainty came a new owner of Naples, Matt Osgood, an Orange County developer specializing in legally challenging developments in environmentally sensitive areas.
 After a lengthy entitlement process which culminated in 2008, Osgood received the County’s approval to create 72 lots on the property.
 While those lots exist on paper, nothing was built as the Financial Crisis and the resulting Great Recession undercut Osgood’s financial capacity and the lender, First Bank, took back the property in foreclosure in 2010.
 We actively educated prospective buyers on the unique character of the property and the community’s near unanimous opposition to its development.